 Each of the following chatbots added something to their development.
 I believe that the first entry below is by far the most important however.

 Eliza is known as the first chatbot ever developed in the history of computer science.
 Joseph Weizenbaum developed it at Massachusetts Institute of Technology (MIT) in 1966.
 Eliza employs the principles of pattern matching and substitution methodology to stimulate conversations with humans.

 Eliza was great at mimicking conversations and worked bypassing the words users entered into the computer and then paring them to a list of already stored scripted messages, i.e., giving the most relevant scripted response to the human.

-The script Eliza used stimulated a psychotherapist and proved to an enormous on the understanding of how language is processed.
+The script Joseph Weizenbaum used for Eliza simulated a psychotherapist and proved to an enormous on the understanding of how language is processed.
 Eliza was great at providing the illusion that the human is interacting with another human and not a machine.

 Learn more about ELIZA:

 Chatbot History: The ELIZA Chatbot